Skip to main content

-HPDP has a rich history of translating and disseminating prevention research findings into practice.
+HPDP has a rich history of disseminating and translating prevention research findings into practice.
 Evidence-based interventions, best practices and strategies, and other materials are translated into user-friendly formats for use by various partners and adapted to different populations.
 Critical to translation success is partner engagement, beginning in the early development or design of the work and extending to the engagement of potential adopters or implementers.
 HPDP materials are disseminated to local, state, and national public health and clinical practitioners.
 We are happy to work with others wanting to explore opportunities for disseminating their own evidence-based programs and interventions.

 Services